Oooommmmm/Liver-Disease-Prediction-System/README.md

 | Disease Cases | 416 (71.3%) |
 | Train/Test Split | 80% / 20% |
 | **Model Accuracy** | **75%** |

-> **Note:** The ILPD dataset has a 71% disease prevalence rate which introduces class imbalance.
-Predictions reflect dataset distribution and should not be used as standalone clinical decisions.

 ---